Find Grad Schools

 8 Yearly Graduations

 The 18th most popular school in the country for neurobiology majors who are seeking their master's degree is Queens College.
 Roughly 19,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 8 people received their master's degree in neurobiology from QC.
-Of these students, 63% were women and 50% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 8 people received their master's degree in neurobiology from QC.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #18